 Throughout her debut film, writer/director/producer and star Lake Bell uses reaction shots effectively to convey emotion and generously lets many supporting players have the best lines.
 One of the standouts is Geena Davis as the woman who will choose the new "in a world" voice, and Davis nails it with a pointed speech about the power of what we see and hear, and what we don't--a woman.

-Technically the cinematography supports the emphasis on relationships, avoiding unnecessary, distracting movement.
+Technically writing services the cinematography supports the emphasis on relationships, avoiding unnecessary, distracting movement.
 And with timing everything in comedies, the editing has to hit the right rhythm, and it does.
 "In a World" offers an entertaining film with a valuable point.
 Listen up.
 At Landmark Theatres.